ror-study-group/cucumber-blog/README.md

 	Feature: Create Post

-		As a user
+		As a guest
 		I want to create a post
-		So that other users can read it
+		So that guests can read it

 		Scenario: creating a blog post
 			Given there is a simple blog form